DennisDeSwart/php-stanford-corenlp-adapter/README.md

 - Go to installation directory and start: "java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000" <br />
 - If port 9000 is used by another program, use port 9001 <br />

-2) PHP CURL<br />
+2) PHP cURL<br />
-- Probably you already got CURL on your machine, if not, download here: https://curl.haxx.se/download.html<br /><br />
+- If you are a developer, you probably got cURL installed.
+If not, download here: https://curl.haxx.se/download.html<br /><br />

 <b>Usage</b><br />
 See index.php for example usage